Selection Modes

 Select Polygon Window

 Choose the Select Polygon Window tool from the toolbar.
-This tool operates similar to the Select Window tool, but you can define an unlimited number of points for the selection window.
-This will select all elements that are contained inside of the digitized polygon area.
+This tool operates similarly to the Select Window tool, but you can define an unlimited number of points for the selection window.
+This tool will select all elements that are contained within of the digitized polygon area.

 Select Polygon Crossing

 Choose the Select Polygon Crossing tool from the toolbar.
-This tool operates similar to the Select Window Crossing tool, but you can define an unlimited number of points for the selection window.
-This will select all elements that are contained inside and are touching the digitized polygon.
+This tool operates similarly to the Select Window Crossing tool, but you can define an unlimited number of points for the selection window.
+This tool permits selection of all elements that are contained inside and are touching the digitized polygon.